IoT Standardization and Implementation Challenges

 IoT standardization

-• Platform: This part includes the form and of the products (UI/UX), analytics tools used to deal with the massive data streaming from all products in a secure way, and scalability which means wide adoption of protocols like IPv6 in all vertical and horizontal markets is needed.
+• Platform: This part includes the form and design of the products (UI/UX), analytics tools used to deal with the massive data streaming from all products in a secure way, and scalability which means wide adoption of protocols like IPv6 in all vertical and horizontal markets is needed.

 • Connectivity: This phase includes all parts of the consumer’s day and night routine, from using wearables, smart cars, smart homes, and in the big scheme, smart cities.
 From the business perspective, we have connectivity using (Industrial Internet of Things) where M2M communications dominating the field.